-The Lower Manhattan Development Corporation (LMDC) has prepared the following Partial Action Plan with regard to the \$783 million federal appropriation administered by the United States Department of Housing and Urban Development (HUD) for damaged properties and businesses (including the restoration of utility infrastructure) as well as for economic revitalization related to the terrorist attacks at the World Trade Center.
-LMDC received a separate \$2 billion federal appropriation through HUD for the World Trade Center disaster recovery and rebuilding efforts.
-This plan details the proposed expenditure of \$750,000,000.00 of the \$783 million appropriation to fund the following items:
+The Lower Manhattan Development Corporation (LMDC) has prepared the following amended Partial Action Plan with regard to the \$783 million federal appropriation administered by the United States Department of Housing and Urban Development (HUD) for damaged properties and businesses (including the restoration of utility infrastructure) as well as for economic revitalization related to the terrorist attacks at the World Trade Center.
+This amended plan details the proposed expenditure of \$750,000,000.00 of the \$783 million appropriation.
+The balance of \$33 million is addressed in a separate partial action plan as approved by HUD on September 15, 2003.LMDC received a separate \$2 billion federal appropriation through HUD for the World Trade Center disaster recovery and rebuilding efforts.